-Construction Loans, Mortgage Calculators, Home Improvement Financing & Credit Reports
+Construction Loans, Home Improvement Financing

 Chances are fairly good that you have never seen a copy of your credit report.
 Yet, mortgage companies, credit card companies, apartment managers, car dealers, and many other lending institutions regularly use the information found in these reports to decide whether or not doing business with you represents an acceptable risk.
 It is a good idea to know what these lenders will see before they make a decision about your loan, yet too many "inquiries" on your report may lower your credit rating.